casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 In order to keep the generality of iteration 2.1 with some context specialisation, further melodies were generated using the saved checkpoint 22 158.
 This version of the model was trained on the initial 20 000 episodes with the large dataset, then 1/10 th of the iterations on the context dataset.

-- (discuss outcomes on models)
-- Link to transfer learning paper (ref)

 *Primer: One note*